google-deepmind/relicv2/README.md

 # ReLICv2

-This implementation provides the linear evaluation pipeline for ReLICv2.
+This implementation provides the linear evaluation code and checkpoints for ReLICv2, a self-supervised method introduced in the paper: [
+Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?](https://arxiv.org/abs/2201.05119)

 The module `eval_experiment.py` trains a linear classifier on ImageNet and evaluates the performance of the frozen encoder/representation learnt by ReLICv2 on the ImageNet test set.